|Tweet||Tell a friend about this page.|

 Failures in 2014

-- Internaçionale, the value clothing retailer is likely to enter administration once again at the end of February after its purchase by Jason Granite.
+- Internaçionale, the value clothing retailer entered administration once again at the end of February after its purchase by Jason Granite.
 Unless a new buyer can be found, it is possible that the entire chain of 110 stores (1,600 employees) will be closed and the company liquidated.
 However it is likely to continue trading for up to three months.

 - Computer Bookshops Limited (CBL), a retailer and wholesaler of IT books with 350,000-plus titles based in Sparkhill, has gone into administration.
 Component parts of the business include CBL Distribution, Bookaxis, cblearning training and computermanuals.co.uk.
 The causes of administration are thought to be declining high-street sales and withdrawal of a key supplier.